Morjodrom/fetcheer/README.md

 A small JS fetch wrapper to work in a couple with [JSend][1].
 Feel free to use as a boilerplate and a plain extension point.

+###
+##!
+The library is unstable and not intended to a direct usage, please, consider using it as a boilerplate.

 [1]: http://labs.omniti.com/labs/jsend

 # Basic usage